gruntwork-io/terragrunt/docs/_docs/01_getting-started/terminology.md

 A unit is a single instance of infrastructure managed by Terragrunt.
 It has its own state, and can be detected by the presence of a `terragrunt.hcl` file in a directory.

 A common pattern used in the repository structure for Terragrunt projects is to have a single `terragrunt.hcl` file located at the root of the repository, and multiple subdirectories each containing their own `terragrunt.hcl` file.
 This is typically done to promote code-reuse, as it allows for any configuration common to all units to be defined in the root `terragrunt.hcl` file, and for unit-specific configuration to be defined in child directories.
 In this pattern, the root `terragrunt.hcl` file is not considered a unit, while all the child directories containing `terragrunt.hcl` files are.

+Note that units don't technically need to call their configuration files `terragrunt.hcl` (that's configurable via the [--terragrunt-config](/docs/reference/cli-options/#terragrunt-config), soon to be rebranded [--config](https://github.com/gruntwork-io/terragrunt/issues/3445)), and users don't technically need to use a root `terragrunt.hcl` file or to name it that.
+This is the most common pattern followed by the community, however, and deviation from this pattern should be justified in the context of the project.
+It can help others with Terragrunt experience understand the project more easily if industry standard patterns are followed.

 While not a requirement, a general tendency experienced when working with Terragrunt is that units tend to decrease in size.
 This is because Terragrunt makes it easy to segment pieces of infrastructure into their own state, and to have them interact with each other through the use of [dependency blocks](/docs/reference/config-blocks-and-attributes#dependency).
 Smaller units are quicker to update, easier to reason about and safer to work with.